CASE STUDY

 The majority of participants weren't fundraising at all.

-Looking back at 2025 data, the team estimated that of roughly 1,300 participants, as many as 800, well over half, raised no money whatsoever.
+Looking back at 2025 data, the team estimated that of more than 1,300 participants, as many as 800, well over half, raised no money whatsoever.
 They'd registered, they might have shown up on the day, but the fundraising side of the platform was going untouched.

 journey